CExA-project/CExA-project.github.io/content/news/2025-06-18-Thirteenth-kokkos-tea-time/index.md

 {{< cta cta_text="Register to be notified about future events" cta_link="https://lists.cexa-project.org/sympa/subscribe/network" >}}

-CExA organizes its seventh international **Kokkos tea-time** on Wednesday, January the 15th, 2025 for 45min starting at [7AM PST, 8AM MST, 10AM EST, 3PM UTC, 4PM CET](https://www.worldtimebuddy.com/?qm=1&lid=12,100,5,7,8&h=12&date=2025-01-15&sln=16-17&hf=1).
+CExA organizes its thirteenth international **Kokkos tea-time** on Wednesday, June the 18th, 2025 for 45min starting at [7AM PST, 8AM MST, 10AM EST, 3PM UTC, 4PM CET](https://www.worldtimebuddy.com/?qm=1&lid=12,100,5,7,8&h=12&date=2025-01-15&sln=16-17&hf=1).
 It can be followed on [Zoom](https://cnrs.zoom.us/j/97834891802?pwd=NXhzd2paY051S3dQekVQVllvTW5MUT09), by [phone]({{< ref "#by-phone" >}}), or from [a visio room]({{< ref "#from-a-visio-room" >}}).

 {{< cta cta_text="<i class='fa fa-calendar'></i>&nbsp; Add to calendar" cta_link="/kokkos-tea-time.ics" >}}

-Ana Gainaru will give a talk on "Optimizing Derived Data Computation with Kokkos for I/O-Bound Workloads"
+Daniel Caviedes-Voullieme will give a talk on "SERGHEI: a Kokkos-based framework for computational hydraulics and hydrology"

-Ana Gainaru is a computer scientist in the CSM division at Oak Ridge National Laboratory, working on performance optimization for large scale scientific applications and on profiling, managing, and analyzing large-scale data.
-She received her PhD from the University of Illinois at Urbana-Champaign and has a background in optimizing the execution of scientific applications at every level of the software stack, from data-aware runtime design to scheduling, fault tolerance and code optimization.
+Daniel Caviedes-Voullieme is a computational hydrologist.
+He is the team leader of the Simulation and Data Laboratory for Terrestrial Systems of the Jülich Supercomputing Centre (Forschungszentrum Jülich, Germany).
+He obtained a Civil Engineering degree from the University of Costa Rica, an Msc in Applied Mechanics and a PhD degree from the University of Zaragoza.
+He has previously held research and teaching positions at the University of Zaragoza (ES), University of Sheffield (UK) and BTU Cottbus-Senftenberg (DE).
+His research is centered around high-performing, performance-portable and scalable numerical solvers for hydrodynamics and hydrology, and their application for environmental hydraulics and hydrology across scales.

 {{% cta cta_text="Get the slides" cta_link="2025_Jan_tea-time.pdf" cta_new_tab="true" %}}

-## Optimizing Derived Data Computation with Kokkos for I/O-Bound Workloads
+## SERGHEI: a Kokkos-based framework for computational hydraulics and hydrology

-Scientific data analysis often involves complex queries across distributed datasets, requiring manipulation of multiple variables and generating derived data on the fly.
-Derived quantities are obtained by mathematical transformations of primary data (generated directly by applications) and allow researchers to focus in their analysis on specific aspects of their simulation.
-For example, in combustion simulations, calculating the magnitude of the velocity (primary data) creates a derived variable that effectively identifies areas of high interest, such as regions with intense burning.
-In this talk I will present optimization opportunities when the decision on when to compute the derived variables is offloaded to the I/O library and how Kokkos can be used to handled them efficiently for I/O intensive applications.
+The Simulation EnviRonment for Geomorphoogy, Hydrodynamics and Ecohydrology in Integrated form (SERGHEI) is a Kokkos-based project which couples a variety of solvers for environmental processes driven by hydrodynamics.
+Aiming at performance-portability, it was developed from the start on Kokkos, and is currently being extended by a growing international team.
+In this talk we will introduce SERGHEI and its goals, showcase some of its scientific features and applications, and report some of experiences implementing and testing it.
+Additionally, we will report on the ongoing investigation of the performance-portability and scalability of SERGHEI on exascale systems.

 ## Contribute